Lamden/lamden_link_docs/README.md

 * [Email](mailto:team@lamden.io)
 * [Twitter](https://twitter.com/LamdenTau)

-The quickest way to contact the team is via Telegram as this is always active most hours of the day.
+The quickest way to contact the team is via Telegram as this is active most hours of the day.

 ## How to Swap